SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ### Private Clauses

 The disclosure of some clauses may be pre-conditioned on acceptance of chain-link confidentiality.
-In this case, some clauses may benefit from selective disclosure.
-This clauses may be blinded by thier SAID, `d`, field when the clause block include a sufficently high entropy UUID, `u`, field.
+In this case, some clauses may benefit from partial disclosure.
+Thus clauses may be blinded by their SAID, `d`, field when the clause block includes a sufficiently high entropy UUID, `u`, field.
 The use of a clause UUID enables the compact form of a clause to NOT be discoverable merely from the schema for the clause and its SAID via rainbow table attack [[28]][[29]].
-Therefore such a clause may be selectively disclosable.
+Therefore such a clause may be partially disclosable.
 These are called ***private clauses***.
 A private clause example is shown below:

 ~~~json
 "r":